 Enjoy Beautiful Sunsets At The Beach

-Anywhere along the west coast, make sure you head to the beach to watch the sunset!
-While ABC can be a great place to do this, you can have a great sunset anywhere along here so hit the beach at sunset time!
+Anywhere along the west coast, head to the beach to watch the sunset while you’re staying on Tioman, Malaysia.
+While ABC can be a great place to do this, you can have a great sunset anywhere along this stretch of coast so remember to hit the beach at sunset time!

 Relax and Enjoy Nipah Beach

 Our final one of the Pulau Tioman tourist attractions is Nipah Beach.
-Located down the bottom of the west coast, this is the place to go for a more isolated island experience.
-There is a nice beach, snorkelling and jungle hiking.
+Located down the bottom of the west coast, this is the place to go for a more isolated island experience, and perfect if you’re looking for a place to stay on Tioman that is private and secluded.
+There is a nice beach, with good snorkelling and jungle hiking available.

 Best Hotels In Tioman Island

 You can find our full list of the best hotels in Tioman Island as well as information to help you chose between which village to stay in here.